 Astrophysics (Index) | About |

-An ellipse's semi-major axis (a) is half the distance between the ellipse's furthest two points, or equivalently, from the ellipse's center to one of the points furthest from the center.
+An ellipse's semi-major axis (a) is half the distance between the ellipse's furthest two points, or equivalently, the distance from the ellipse's center to one of its points furthest from the center.
 The semi-minor axis (b) is an analogous distance from the ellipse's center to one of the ellipse's points nearest the center.
 They are mathematically related with e, the ellipse's eccentricity:

 b = a (1 - e2)0.5

-The semi-major axis is used in various orbital calculations.
-For example, for a non-circular (elliptical) orbit:
+The semi-major axis can be used in various orbital calculations.
+For example, for an orbit:

 T = 2π(a3/μ)0.5